zextras/tech-doc/source/_includes/adminpanel/domains.rst

       The bottom part of the tab can be seen as either a *Simplified View* or and *Advances View* and allows to define permissions of the delegated people.
-There are small differences in the two views, the most relevant is how to set the permission..
+There are small differences in the two views, the most relevant is how to set the permission.

+      .. hint:: Details on the rights that can be granted can be found :ref:`in the box <delegates-rights>` below.

       In the *Simplified View*, select a user or group, then the permission and click the :bdg-primary-line:`ADD THE ACCOUNT`